leo-cao/Install-TensorFlow-GPU-RTX5060/README.md

 ### 1.1 Installing GPU Drivers

 Download the appropriate NVIDIA drivers from the official [NVIDIA website](https://www.nvidia.com/en-us/drivers/), Generally, you should choose one of the following based on your primary use case:
-- **GeForce Game Ready Driver:** OPtimized for the latest games.
+- **GeForce Game Ready Driver:** Optimized for the latest games.
-- **NVIDIA Studio Driver:** Optimized for stability in creative and scienctific applications (often preferred for Deep Learning).
+- **NVIDIA Studio Driver:** Optimized for stability in creative and specific applications (often preferred for Deep Learning).

-After intallation, verify the drivers are functioning properly using the `nvidia-smi` command in your terminal (Command Prompt):
+After installation, verify the drivers are functioning properly using the `nvidia-smi` command in your terminal (Command Prompt):

 ``` =